mwarning/KadNode/README.md

 kadnode --bob-load-key mysecretkey.pem
 ```

-Other nodes can now resolve c492192ac20144ed2a43d57e7239f5ef5f6bb418a51600980e55ff565cc916a4.p2p to the ipaddress of the announcing host without the need to share a secret key beforehand.
+Any reachable node can now resolve c492192ac20144ed2a43d57e7239f5ef5f6bb418a51600980e55ff565cc916a4.p2p to the IP address of the announcing host.
+There is no need to share any more information beforehand.

+## No Authentication

+KadNode also allows to just lookup a hexdecimal string and to get IP address as return.
+This is a plain use of the DHT.

 ## OPTIONS

   * `--announce` *name[:port]*
-    Announce a domain.
-The domain is expected to authenticate on port 443 via TLS (e.g. HTTPS).
+    Announce an name and port without providing authentication.
+    This is useful if the authentication is provided via a HTTPS server on the same host instead.
     This option may occur multiple times.

   * `--peerfile` *file*